enteryournamehere/tcp_shim/README.md

 <h2>Accessing the server</h2>

-You'll need <a href="https://github.com/lcdr/raknet_shim_dll/releases"> Lcdr's TCP/UDP protocol mod</a> to connect to the server.
+You'll need <a href="https://github.com/lcdr/raknet_shim_dll/releases"> lcdr's TCP/UDP protocol mod</a> to connect to the server.

 <h3>Warning</h3>

-If your server is not running on localhost, you'll need to setup a reverse-proxy with a valid SSL/TLS certificate and a domain name, as <a href="https://github.com/lcdr/raknet_shim_dll/releases"> Lcdr's TCP/UDP protocol mod</a> requires a secure connection for non-locally hosted servers.
+If your server is not running on localhost, you'll need to setup a reverse-proxy with a valid SSL/TLS certificate and a domain name, as <a href="https://github.com/lcdr/raknet_shim_dll/releases"> lcdr's TCP/UDP protocol mod</a> requires a secure connection for non-locally hosted servers.
 You can do so using a software such as Nginx.

 You can request a free SSL/TLS certificate from <a href="[https://github.com/lcdr/raknet_shim_dll/releases](https://letsencrypt.org/)"> Let's Encrypt</a>.